-The Company has obligations related to a U.S. tax reform "toll-charge" that is payable in installments over 8 years beginning in 2018.
-As of December 31, 2021, there are four installments and the Company had toll-charge obligations of approximately \$39 million, with \$5 million payable within 12 months.
+The Company has obligations related to a 2017 U.S. tax reform "toll-charge" that is payable in installments over 8 years beginning in 2018.
+As a result of the Merger with N&B, the remaining toll-charge obligations were accelerated and paid in full in the amount of approximately \$39 million in 2022.
+As of December 31, 2022, there were no toll-charge obligations remaining.